๐Ÿซ Intro to Engineering

 Why This Matters

-The engineering design process isn't just a checklist—it's the fundamental framework that separates random tinkering from systematic problem-solving.
-You're being tested on your ability to recognize which phase of the process addresses specific challenges, why iteration matters, and how constraints shape every decision from start to finish.
-Understanding this process means understanding how engineers think, which is exactly what your course assessments will evaluate.
+The engineering design process is the fundamental framework that separates random tinkering from systematic problem-solving.
+In your intro course, you'll be tested on your ability to recognize which phase of the process addresses specific challenges, why iteration matters, and how constraints shape every decision from start to finish.

-Each step builds on the previous one, but here's the key insight: the process is cyclical, not linear.
+Each step builds on the previous one, but here's what you really need to internalize: the process is cyclical, not linear.
 Real engineering projects loop back through steps constantly as new information emerges.
-Don't just memorize the order—know what each step accomplishes and when you'd need to return to an earlier phase.
-That conceptual understanding is what separates strong exam responses from surface-level answers.
+Don't just memorize the order.
+Know what each step accomplishes and when you'd need to return to an earlier phase.

 Problem Framing: Where Every Design Begins